kvassAI/slate/source/includes/_intro.md

 ---------- | ------- | -------
 400 | Bad Request | Your request is malformed or missing mandatory data.
 401 | Unauthorized | Your API key is either wrong, missing or you have no permissions for this request.
-403 | Forbidden | Your request is trying to access data it has no credentials for 404 | Not Found | The specified resource could not be found.
+403 | Forbidden | Your request is trying to access data without the required credentials 404 | Not Found | The specified resource could not be found.
 409 | Conflict | There was a conflict with processing your request.
 Try later or change the data being submitted 415 | Unsupported Media Type | The requests' payload is in a format that is not supported by this method on the target resource.